 While we might be more digitally connected than ever, we’re still made of flesh and bones and I think there’s some value in receiving a physical object to remind us of our connectedness beyond bits and bytes.
 Writing a postcard is not multitasking-friendly.
 It requires time and attention to manifest your thoughts and the recipient’s address on paper, walk to the post office, and finally insert it into a mailbox that often looks as if it belonged to a long forgotten universe.
 An added bonus is that post offices still produce stamps with different and often limited artwork.
 The fact that it might take days, weeks or months for this object to reach its destination – if it ever does so – provides this whole ritual with a wishful patina.

 Sending physical postcards is a way to reconnect with friends and family.
 For example, in Japan the practice of nengajō (年賀状), sending New Year’s postcards, is still quite popular and if the postcards are presented in time to the post office, they will be delivered during the first day of the year all at once.

-So friend, if you’re traveling somewhere interesting or maybe you’re just at home but we haven’t connected in a while, then why don’t you send me a postcard and I’ll certainly reciprocate sooner than later!
-(For practical reasons I rather not write down my home address here but reach out in private if you need it).
+So friend, if you’re travelling somewhere interesting or maybe you’re just at home but we haven’t connected in a while, then why don’t you send me a postcard and I’ll certainly reciprocate sooner than later!
+(For practical reasons I would rather not write down my home address here but reach out in private if you need it).